microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

     - Database 2: 435 GB
     - Database 3: 50 GB

 This initial workload is not a mission critical application.
 However, it is representative of the typical VMs, databases and application architectures that are common across many of the other workloads that will be migrated to Azure.
-They've identified this workload as a good candidate for the first phase, POC migration to gain their confidence in migrating their mission critical workloads in later phases of the migration migration.
+They've identified this workload as a good candidate for the first phase, POC migration to gain confidence in migrating their mission critical workloads in later phases of the migration migration.

 They have identified several different types of on-premises workloads that may not be migrated to Azure, but would like some advice on how to handle these: